stapelberg/fitbit-backup/README.md

 src="https://github.com/stapelberg/fitbit-backup/raw/master/fitbit_app_registration.png"
 width="800" alt="fitbit app registration screenshot">

-Afterwards, fitbit will present you two values for the newly created
+Afterwards, fitbit will present you the “Client (Consumer) Secret” for the newly created application.
+Specify that using the flag `-oauth2_client_secret`.
-application: the “Client (Consumer) Key” and “Client (Consumer) Secret”.
-Specify those using the flags `-oauth_consumer_key` and `-oauth_consumer_secret`, respectively.

 When running `fitbit-backup`, it will prompt you to visit a URL in your browser in order to authorize the application to access your personal Fitbit account.
-After doing that, it will generate an access token, which you need to pass by using the flags `-access_token_token` and `-access_token_secret`.
+Point the flag `-oauth2_cache_path` to a writable file and `fitbit-backup` will store the OAuth2 token in there.
+If you run `fitbit-backup` before the token expires, it will be automatically renewed.
+Ideally, you only have to visit the authorization URL in your browser once.

 That’s it — now, when running `fitbit-backup` with all required flags, you should get an output like this: